 Generally, all ordinances specific to the regulation of liquor licenses will be subject to review by the Director of the Alcoholic Beverage Control.
 In reviewing ordinances, the Director must make a determination only on whether the provisions set forth are cognizable and derivable from the concepts articulated in the Alcoholic Beverage Control Act (Title 33).
 Although an ordinance may be valid as an exercise of some other municipal power related to the health, safety, and welfare of the municipality, some ordinances may not be approved by the Director.
 Violations of an ordinance will not allow suspension, revocation, or non-renewal of the license if the ordinance provisions are not authorized by the Alcoholic Beverage Control Act.

-Penalty for Violating a ABC Ordinance
+What is the Penalty for Violating ABC Ordinance

 Pursuant to N.J.A.C.
 13:2-19.11, the violation of any ordinance, resolution or regulation of an issuing authority or governing body will result in the following penalties:

 - First Offense carries a 10-day suspension of your liquor license

 - Second Offense carries a 20-day suspension of your liquor license